 Induction Range Options: What to Think About Before You Buy

 There are certainly more options to consider.
 Do you want programmable features?
 Internet connectivity?
 A custom color?
-(If you do want any of these, this Frigidaire isn't the one to get.)
+(If you do want any of these, this Frigidaire induction stove isn't the one to get.)
 We're trying to help you figure out your must haves, your maybes, and what you can live without.
-Knowing these will help you figure out the best stove for you (even if it isn't one of these Frigidaires).
+Knowing these will help you find the best stove for you (even if it isn't one of these Frigidaires).

 One more thought: it's rare to find a perfect range, or any appliance, for that matter.
-Unless you have one custom made or have a bottomless budget, your best choice is probably going to involve some sacrifices and settling.
-So again, it's important to your selection process to know your must haves, your maybes, and what you can live without!
+Unless you have one custom made or have a bottomless budget, your best choice is probably going to involve some settling.
+So again, it's important to your selection process to know your must haves, your maybes, and what you can live without.

-It's smart to prioritize your must haves, your maybes, and what you can live without when you're shopping, because you're probably not going to find a range that's got exactly what you want.
+It's smart to prioritize your must haves, your maybes, and what you can live without when you're range shopping, because you're probably not going to find a range that's got everything you want.

 First Things First: Size